Catalytic Converter Theft in 2026: Why It’s Still Happening and Why It’s Coming Back

 • Blocks direct access

 Theft is opportunistic.
-When it’s no longer quick or easy, criminals usually leave.
+When it’s no longer quick or easy, most move on.

 The Bottom Line for 2026

-If you drive a commonly targeted Toyota, Ford, or GM vehicle, prevention now is far less costly than dealing with theft later.
-Physical protection remains one of the most reliable ways to stay ahead of a problem that continues to resurface.
+If you drive a commonly targeted vehicle, prevention now is far less costly than dealing with theft later.

 You may also like